dankicode/column-schedule-automation/README.md

 ## Looking forward
 This project is specific to structral models using Bentley's RAM Structural Systems.
 I imagine that a similar program could be written for other structural modelling programs, as most structural software have the capability to produce post-processed data (though some hefty data cleaning may be involved).

 The creation of a column schedule for an engineer can vary from half a day to a full day.
 Using this program would greatly reduce the hours and human errors in the creation of a column schedule.
-I would approximate a 75% reduction.
-If, office wide, 100 column schedules are generated per year, and it takes an average of 6 hours to create, the gained efficiency would be 450 hours per annum (or approximately 11 weeks worth of work using a 40 hour work week).
-In the context of a single project, it would take me about 5 minutes to extract the data and run my program, whereas before, it would take me an average of 4 hours to complete (i.e. I have become 98% more efficient at this task).

 I will still need to run some validation on this program for a couple of corner cases (sloping columns, columns with different load combinations).
-Once validation is complete, my intent is to make this into an executable file such that anyone in my office will be able to utilize this tool.
+Once validation is complete, my intent is to make this into an executable file such that anyone in the office will be able to utilize this tool.